-The four main optical characteristics of diamonds are transparency, luster, dispersion of light, and color.
+The four main optical characteristics of diamonds are transparency, lustre, dispersion of light, and colour.
 In its pure carbon form, diamond is completely clear and transparent.
-As in all natural substances, perfection is nearly impossible to find.
+As in all-natural substances, perfection is nearly impossible to find.
 Diamonds are the hardest substance known.
 And the only difference between this ugly piece of coal, and this beautiful diamond is pressure and heat.
-This beautiful diamond didn’t start out like it looks now.
-As a matter of fact, uncut diamonds have a greasy luster and are not brilliant at all.
-But the same stones when cut exhibit a high luster.
+This beautiful diamond didn’t start out as it looks in its final form.
+As a matter of fact, uncut diamonds have greasy lustre and are not brilliant at all.
+But the same stones when cut exhibit a high lustre.
 The primary object of cutting a diamond is to bring out the fire and brilliance of the stone.

 Diamonds can also be produced synthetically in a high-pressure high-temperature process which approximately simulates the conditions in the Earth’s mantle.
-An alternative and completely different growth technique is chemical vapor deposition (CVD).
+An alternative and completely different growth technique is chemical vapour deposition (CVD).

 Diamonds have been adapted for many uses because of the material’s exceptional physical characteristics.